Qotes/Qotes/qotes-react/helper.md

 ### Adding Development Environment Variables In `.env`

->Note: this feature is available with `react-scripts@0.5.0` and higher.

 To define permanent environment variables, create a file called `.env` in the root of your project:

 ```basj
 REACT_APP_SECRET_CODE=abcdef
 ```

-> Note: You must create custom environment variables beginning with `REACT_APP_`.
-Any other variables except `NODE_ENV` will be ignored to avoid [accidentally exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-app/issues/865#issuecomment-252199527).
-Changing any environment variables will require you to restart the development server if it is running.

 `.env` files **should be** checked into source control (with the exclusion of `.env*.local`).

 #### What other `.env` files are can be used ?

->Note: this feature is **available with `react-scripts@1.0.0` and higher**.

 * `.env`: Default.
 * `.env.local`: Local overrides. **This file is loaded for all environments except test.**